Utah the Great

 Snow Canyon promises a diverse terrain with petrified sand dunes, jutting red rocks, a slot canyon and gorgeous views.
 It’s conveniently located just outside of St. George (and Ivins) Utah.
-So, if you need to travel into town for butterfly sutures when your husband clips his hand with a small ax like we did, you’re covered.
+So, if you need to travel into town when your husband clips his hand with a small ax (he’s okay!), you’re covered.

 On Friday afternoon we set out towards Snow Canyon, scheduled to arrive at camp just before sunset.